 As charcoal chicken is brined, Niland’s cod is aged for a week.
 This process conditions the skin so when it goes onto the barbeque, it crackles almost like pork, and the flesh stays tender.

 In step with Niland’s no-waste philosophy, the entire fish is utilised.
 Cod collars grilled over charcoal and brushed with tamarind and fermented Scotch bonnet sauce are a proxy for hot wings.
 Gravy is made from heads, frames and fins.
 Offal is made into charcuterie for retail and service at Niland’s other venues, Saint Peter and Fish Butchery.
-Roast potatoes are cooked in fish fat, which is also the star in a Murray cod-fat caramel ice-cream.
+And roast potatoes are cooked in fish fat.

 Although Charcoal Fish is about bringing fish to the masses, it’s more upmarket than the average roast chook shop.
 In lieu of classic sides such as roast carrots or scalloped potatoes, you might find grilled leeks and green garlic; grilled bullhorn and Turkish peppers; kohlrabi remoulade; and radicchio with grilled grapes.